gmartinsribeiro/controller-detector/README.md

 Detect and recognize input controllers (HID) and receive feedback based on connectivity changes.

 ## Installation
-You can easily install this module using JCenter, by adding the following dependency to your build.gradle file:
+You can easily install this module using JCenter or Maven, by adding the following dependency to your build.gradle file:

 ```java
 dependencies {